jpapinto/TQS-SmartVolt/README.md

 #### `Grade: 18/20`

-This is the meta-repository for the "Software Testing and Quality Control" Course Project.
+This is the repository for the "Software Testing and Quality Control" Course Project.

 It contains all components as Git submodules, hosted in the organization **TQS-Project-SmartVolt**.

 ## Repositories